 Budgeting and Planning for College

 Teens should prepare a college budget a few years before college.
-The budget should include all costs of attending college, including books, transportation, food, entertainment, and even laundry.
+The budget should cover all costs of attending college, including books, transportation, food, entertainment, and even laundry.
 A prospective student should rework her budget for each school that she’s seriously considering — her short list.
 This will help highlight the differences in affordability between the schools.

 One of the more difficult decisions when planning for college is when to have your teen get her first credit card.
 Using credit responsibly through her school years will help her graduate with a solid credit score and pave the way for her future.
 But she should exhibit fiscal responsibility and good money-management skills before she gets her first card.